kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 He stopped me after fifteen seconds and was told that I passed that round.

+Good job breaking through the limitations of your comfort zone!
+He told me.

 So whenever I'm asked to sing or dance, even if I didn't have the skills or confidence, I just went ahead and did it.

 What's interesting is...

 You don't have to sing and dance to get the job.

-Upon doing further research about this, I learned from several hiring managers that.
+Upon doing further research about this hiring practice, I learned from several hiring managers that.

 This simple test is intended to evaluate culture fit, how an approach ridiculous and potentially embarrassing situations.

-Applicants with no confidence in their musical ability or breakdancing chops have the option to fall back on their communication skills.
+Applicants with no confidence in their musical ability or break dancing chops have the option to fall back on their communication skills.

 The applicant is allowed to opt out or negotiate not proceeding with this specific test.